 Built in Zreče, Slovenia

-Unior has been forging hand tools in Zreče since 1919, and is the official technical partner of multiple World Tour and downhill teams.
+Unior has been forging hand tools in Zreče since 1919, and sponsors professional road and mountain-bike race teams.
 The 1689.9 wooden base is a small piece of the wheelbuilding workflow that solves a practical workshop problem: the stand needs a stable platform, and the bench top doesn't always want to be it.
 A wood base is the friendlier-to-the-bench solution; it's also the more portable one, since the stand and the base together can be moved as a unit between work sessions or out to an event setup.

 Pro tip from our mechanics